Membership websites are perfect for getting a community together: sharing media, tutorials, or ideas for the selected ones who join your secret club.

 Recommended for: users who want a serious membership website with unlimited admin accounts.

-When it comes to membership websites - Wild Apricot is the expert.
-This platform is built specifically for membership organizations - and includes things like registration forms, membership databases, and event calendars.
+When it comes to membership websites, Wild Apricot is the expert.
+This platform is built specifically for membership organizations and includes features like registration forms, membership databases, and event calendars.

 At first, the dashboard itself may appear daunting, but after a couple of minutes of playing around, you'll soon become familiar with its features.